dixel/kafkus/README.md

     -ti dixel/kafkus
 ```

-In the browser, go to http://localhost:4040/, pick the topic, adjust the configuration and press "Play" to start consuming the data.
+Kafkus tries to load the topics from server once the `boostrap.servers` field gets unfocused or the `topic` dropdown menu gets opened.
-Kafkus tries to load the topics from server once the `boostrap.servers` gets unfocused or the `topic` dropdown menu gets opened.
+In the browser go to http://localhost:4040/, select the topic, adjust the configuration and press "Play" to start consuming the data.

 ## Configuration
-Numerous configuration options are available, you can inspect them in the logs of kafkus during the startup.
+Numerous configuration options are available, you can inspect them in the logs of Kafkus during the startup.

 ## Implementation
 The design goal was to make the application as composable as possible.
-Clojure/clojurescript is used as the main language to allow more dynamism (which is useful, when you don't really know what kind of schemas are going to be used).
+Clojure/Clojurescript is used as the main language to simplify the process of working with custom schemas.
-For client <-> server communication, amazing [sente](https://github.com/ptaoussanis/sente) library is used in a pure `ajax` mode (places where I use kafkus
+For client <-> server communication, amazing [sente](https://github.com/ptaoussanis/sente) is used in `ajax` mode (places where I use Kafkus
 have bad-behaving proxies).
-[mount](https://github.com/tolitius/mount) is used for components management.
+For stateful components management, [mount](https://github.com/tolitius/mount) is used.

 ## Roadmap
 - Better process/error communication (connected/failed to connect, etc...)